 car park is soon on your left.

-and make for kissing gate through fence on right.
+and make for metal kissing gate through fence about

 Take path opposite.

 Follow right hand edge of field to gate.